 But as a vegan-friendly ingredient that’s packed with nutritional benefits, we want to help get it back on the menu in your house.

-Follow our expert advice and you’ll soon fall back in love with it and no longer be scared of cooking it.
+Follow our expert advice and you’ll soon fall back in love with it and perfect your tofu recipes.

 What is tofu made of?

 The soybeans are ground into water along with a curdling agent, which tends to either be a salt-like nigari or an acid like lemon juice.